tutumcloud/api-docs/source/includes/container.md

-resource_uri | A unique API endpoint that represents the container image_name | The Docker image name and tag of the container image_tag | Resource URI of the image (including tag) of the container bindings | A list of volume bindings that the container has mounted (see table `Container binding attributes` below) name | A user provided name for the container (inherited from the service) unique_name | A unique name automatically assigned based on the user provided name node | The resource URI of the node where this container is running
+resource_uri | A unique API endpoint that represents the container image_name | The Docker image name and tag of the container image_tag | Resource URI of the image (including tag) of the container bindings | A list of volume bindings that the container has mounted (see table `Container Binding attributes` below) name | A user provided name for the container (inherited from the service) unique_name | A unique name automatically assigned based on the user provided name node | The resource URI of the node where this container is running